When 14 documented graphic modes become 56 graphic mode

 How to use the program:

-In fact, these "ANTIC modes" are instructions executed by ANTIC to build an image, with an internal program called the "Display List".
+In fact, these "ANTIC modes" are simply instructions executed by ANTIC to build an image, with an internal program called the "Display List".

 A "Display List" allows you to do extraordinary things, such as: